 - Permanent brain damage

 Alcohol Dependence (Alcoholism)

-Alcohol tolerance is a long-term effect of alcohol abuse.
+Alcohol tolerance is a long term effect of alcohol abuse.
 It can lead to dependence.
-Alcohol dependence is when a person is mentally and physically addicted to alcohol, constantly craving to drink in order to get by.
+Alcohol dependence is when a person is mentally and physically addicted to alcohol, constantly craving a drink in order to get by.
 Alcoholism is a chronic disease.
-It is a not a simple case of weakness.6 Signs of alcoholism include:
+It is a not a simple case of weakness.
+Signs of alcoholism may include: